 Public Safety and Security:

-This reserve is funded mainly from taxation.
+This reserve is funded from a portion of annual Provincial Traffic Fine revenue grants and other revenues.
 The main projects being funded from this reserve in 2021 are: vehicle replacement and IT equipment replacement.

 Carbon Neutral: